 Tempura temptations: How deep-fried seafood seduced Japan

-Deep-frying ingredients in batter might at first seem at odds with images of traditional Japanese cuisine, but tempura is a national dish and has a surprising history.
+Deep-frying ingredients in batter may seem at odds with images of traditional Japanese cuisine, but tempura is a national dish with a surprising history.

 Cooking with Donabe: The Japanese Clay Pot

 Donabe, the traditional Japanese clay pot, bring people together and makes food taste delicious.

 Rich in protein and low in fat and calories, tofu is great for health-conscious eaters.

 Japanese Traditional Foodstuffs Hold the Secret to Longevity